25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 ### ApiController Attribute

-ApiController attribute: The `[ApiController]` attribute can be applied to a controller class to enable the following opinionated, API-specific behaviors:
+ApiController attribute: The `[ApiController]` attribute can be applied to a controller class to enable the following opinionated, API-specific behaviours:

 - Attribute routing is a requirement: `[Route("[controller]")]`
 - Automatic HTTP 400 responses: makes model validation errors automatically trigger an HTTP 400 response